 Working with world-class artists and makers, with local professionals and communities, schools and other arts organisations, Haddo Arts will create a distinctive annual programme across the whole of Haddo – the House, the Hall and the Country Park.

 Haddo Arts hopes to create opportunities for everyone to enjoy the arts, providing them with the space, the time and the freedom to enjoy the very best artistic experience and to develop their own ideas – to make their own art.

-We are continuing to develop new projects and partnerships in 2018.
-This year’s Festival sees Haddo Arts working with the Aberdeen Artists Society to stage their Autumn Exhibition at Haddo, with the Scottish Poetry Library to bring a metre or stanza of poets as well as building on last year’s association with Music Co-OPERAtive Scotland.
-We are delighted to be hosting first performances by the Haddo Baroque Ensemble and the Enescu Piano Quartet, and to be the venue for the premiere of Tipping the Hat to Flanders and Swann.
+We are continuing to develop new projects and partnerships in 2019.
+The 2018 Festival saw Haddo Arts working with the Aberdeen Artists Society to stage their Autumn Exhibition at Haddo, with the Scottish Poetry Library to bring a metre or stanza of poets as well as building on the previous year’s association with Music Co-OPERAtive Scotland.
+We were delighted to be hosting first performances by the Haddo Baroque Ensemble and the Enescu Piano Quartet, and to be the venue for the premiere of Tipping the Hat to Flanders and Swann.